Govt blocks access to BBC documentary on 2002 Gujarat riots

 Also Read | 'Rigorously researched': BBC defends documentary on PM Modi after criticism

-Orders have also been issued to Twitter for blocking of over 50 tweets containing links of the YouTube videos concerned, they said, adding that social media platforms have complied with the directions.

-Earlier, the Ministry of External Affairs had described the BBC documentary as a "propaganda piece" that lacked objectivity and reflected a colonial mindset.

-The two-part BBC documentary claims it investigated certain aspects relating to the 2002 Gujarat riots when Prime Minister Narendra Modi was the Chief Minister of the state.
+Sources said the directions to the social media platforms were issued by Information and Broadcasting Secretary Apurva Chandra by invoking the emergency powers under the Information Technology Rules, 2021.
+The two-part BBC documentary claimed it investigated certain aspects relating to the 2002 Gujarat riots when Prime Minister Narendra Modi was the chief minister of the state.

-"Let me just make it very clear that we think this is a propaganda piece designed to push a particular discredited narrative.
-The bias, the lack of objectivity, and frankly a continuing colonial mindset, are blatantly visible," External Affairs Ministry spokesman Arindam Bagchi had said on Thursday responding to questions on the documentary.

-On comments made by former British Foreign Secretary Jack Straw on the riots, Bagchi said he seemed to be referring to some internal report of the UK government.
+The action came after top officials of Ministries of External Affairs, Home Affairs and Information and Broadcasting viewed the documentary and found that it was an attempt at undermining the sovereignty of India, casting aspersions on the authority and credibility of the Supreme Court, sowing divisions among communities by making unsubstantiated allegations on foreign governments, sources said.

+The top officials were also of the view that the documentary has the potential to adversely impact friendly relations with foreign countries.
+Orders have also been issued to Twitter for blocking over 50 tweets, including one by Trinamool Congress Rajya Sabha leader Derek O'Brien, containing links to the YouTube videos concerned, they said.

 Check out DH's latest videos